Free shipping to the US on orders over $150

 Main dish Gluten Free Alternative

-Karaage is a typical Japanese home-style deep-fried dish consisting of chicken thighs seasoned with soy sauce, garlic and other seasonings, then coated with flour or starch, and finally deep-fried in hot oil.
-Once fried, the coating of the chicken becomes crisp to perfection, and when you bite into the chicken, you can taste its tenderness and juiciness.
-It’s a popular dish among adults and children alike in Japan.
+Karaage is a typical Japanese home-style deep-fried dish consisting of chicken thighs seasoned with soy sauce, garlic, and other seasonings.
+They are then coated with flour or starch and deep-fried in hot oil.
+Once fried, the chicken's coating becomes crisp to perfection, while the meat remains tender and juicy.

-Today, karaage is often eaten as a main dish at home with rice, salad, and miso soup.
-It is also commonly used as a side dish item for children's lunch boxes or as a drinking snack to accompany beer for adults.
-Outside of the home, karaage is also served at Japanese restaurants and can be found in convenience stores or in the deli section of supermarkets.
+Today, karaage is often enjoyed as a main dish at home.
+It pairs well with rice, salad, and miso soup.
+Additionally, it's commonly used as a side dish for children's lunch boxes or as a drinking snack to accompany beer for adults.
+Outside of the home, karaage is served at Japanese restaurants and can be found in convenience stores or in the deli section of supermarkets.
 Recently, there has been an increase in the number of karaage-specialty shops in cities, making it easy to take out and enjoy authentically delicious karaage.

 Find your favorite flavor and texture!
-Today we will introduce a recipe for a karaage that combines flour and potato starch with the classic soy sauce flavor.
+Today, we will introduce a recipe for karaage that combines flour and potato starch with the classic soy sauce flavor.
 Serve freshly made hot karaage with lemon wedges or your favorite dipping sauces on the side!

 Overview